 Aragon in Polk County, Georgia — The American South (South Atlantic)

 Location.
-34° 2.38′ N, 85° 3.274′ W. Marker is in Aragon, Georgia, in Polk County.
-Marker is on Rome Highway (Georgia Route 101) 0 miles south of Creek Bank Road, on the right when traveling north.
-Touch for map.
+34° 2.889′ N, 85° 3.743′ W. Marker is in Aragon, Georgia, in Polk County.
+Marker is at the intersection of Rome Highway (Georgia Route 101) and West 1st Street, on the right when traveling north on Rome Highway Touch for map.
 Marker is in this post office area: Aragon GA 30104, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Davis & Dodge at Peek’s Spring (approx. ľ mile away); McPherson’s March to Dallas (was approx. 2.8 miles away Old Van Wert Polk County (approx. 3˝ miles away); Taylorsville High School (approx. 5.1 miles away); Army of the Tenn.
-To Dallas (approx. 9 miles away); Stilesboro Academy (approx. 9 miles away); The Army of the Cumberland at Stilesboro (approx. 9 miles away); Euharlee Creek Covered Bridge (approx. 10 miles away).
-Touch for a list and map of all markers in Aragon.
+Logan’s 15th Corps at Swaintown (approx. ľ mile away); Rockmart Memorial Park (approx. 3.6 miles away); Rockmart Slate House (approx. 3.6 miles away); Old Van Wert Polk County (approx. 4.1 miles away); Taylorsville High School (approx. 5.1 miles away); Stilesboro Academy (approx. 9.1 miles away); The Army of the Cumberland at Stilesboro (approx. 9.2 miles away); Army of the Tenn.
+To Dallas (approx. 9.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 24, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 963 times since then and 46 times this year.
-Photos: 1, 2. submitted on June 24, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+It was originally submitted on June 24, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,251 times since then and 97 times this year.
+Photos: 1, 2, 3, 4. submitted on June 24, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.